 Online Home Study: Another Option for Insomnia Treatment

-Adult Insomnia Treatment no matter where you are located
+An Option for Adult Insomnia Treatment no matter where you re located.

 Perhaps you don’t live in the Las Vegas area where my counseling clinic is located.
 The good news is that my Adult Sleep Training study can be completed from anywhere!
 This online sleep training program based on principles of CBT-I and uses videos to teach you many of the same techniques I use in individual counseling sessions.

 What to expect from the Online Home Study Course

 Through this online home study course, you’ll learn specific ways to improve your sleep.
 This is a very effective online treatment for insomnia.
 You’ll learn the step-by-step, 8-week process that I use to transform your sleep and get you sleeping through the night.

 In this hour-long video course, you’ll learn the process of treating your Adult insomnia with clinically proven strategies.
 Using tools from Cognitive Behavioral Therapy for Insomnia (CBT-I), I will help you understand your insomnia and what you can do about it.